ScriptTiger/Windows-911/README.md

 # Windows 911!!!
 Curated list of FREE emergency resources when you find yourself in the inevitable pickle with Windows. **PRs welcome!**

+When you want to use this tools on a daily basis, because you be e.g. an IT Technician, then you want to have maybe a look on this [fork](https://github.com/LV-Crew/Multiboot-USB-Stick).

 # Utility Libraries
 Take your time when going through the below utility libraries and use them to build your own.
 Most, if not all, are entirely portable and don't require installation.